 - Repent.
 Many of your spouse's needs, desires and fears are directly associated with your past behaviors.
 Your marital trust will grow as you and your spouse make the time to pray together (and individually) with a repentant heart.

 - Empathy.
-The willingness of your spouse to share openly is contingent on his/her sense that you really understand and love them unconditionally.
+The willingness of your spouse to share openly is contingent on his or her sense that you really understand and love him or her unconditionally.
 This is shown in your willingness to make time to listen non-defensively and speak unselfishly.